Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Replaced Rumble code to use new SDL Rumble feature over old LeftRight haptic

+- Removed so much friction feel when rubbing walls etc in Initial D games

 - Modified Daytona Championship USA code which could of caused slowdown during FFB Effects

 - Fixed M2 Emulator FFB not working for several games